 Technique Description Response requirements Project Students design and produce fashion garment/s, drawings, collections or items.
 Fashion product Product: fashion garment/s Planning and evaluation Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Practical demonstration Students create/design and/or produce an outfit, garments, campaigns or extension lines.
-Unit-specific product Product: inspiration/presentation board, awareness campaign that uses technology or marketing campaign Planning and evaluation Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media
+Unit-specific product Product: inspiration/presentation board, awareness campaign that uses technology or marketing campaign Planning and evaluation Multimodal (at least two modes delivered at the page time): up to 5 minutes 2 A4 pages or same time): up to 5 minutes, 8 A4 pages, or equivalent digital media

-Furnishing Skills
+Furnishing Skills Applied senior subject